-This exquisitely rendered portrait drawing was made by Lawrence when he was at the height of his powers.
-Rendered in black, red and white chalk on prepared canvas, an innovative method that Lawrence pioneered to produce some of his most engaging works, this portrait amply communicates why he was considered the greatest portraitist in Europe at this date, admired as much in Paris as in London.
+This exquisitely rendered large-scale portrait drawing was made by Lawrence when he was at the height of his powers.
+Drawn in black, red and white chalk on prepared canvas, an innovative method that Lawrence pioneered to produce some of his most engaging works, this portrait amply communicates why he was considered the greatest portraitist in Europe at this date, admired as much in Paris as in London.
 There is some debate about the precise status of Lawrence’s large-scale drawings on canvas, but it seems likely that he never intended to take them further, preferring the subtle rendering and immediacy of the various chalks on prepared canvas to the finished portrait in oils.
 Preserved in spectacular condition, this is one of Lawrence’s most complete and beautiful mature portraits in this medium and despite being reproduced in Frederick Christian Lewis’s lithographic selection Twenty Imitations of Sir Thos.
 Lawrence's finest Drawings, has remained largely unknown to scholars.

 A child prodigy himself, Thomas Lawrence was self-trained as a draughtsman and made small portraits in pastels in Bath for three guineas each before moving to London in 1787.
 He attended the Royal Academy Schools briefly but pressure from commissions forced him to leave.
 He exhibited portraits in pastels, chalks and smaller oils at the Royal Academy each year.
 After initial success on the walls of the Royal Academy, Lawrence became a full member of the Academy in 1794 at the age of 25 and by 1800 was considered the leading portrait painter in Britain.

 In 1814 Lawrence began work on a sequence of portraits of the allied sovereigns and commanders for the Prince Regent.
 Lawrence worked on portraits of King Friedrich Whilhem of Prussia, Tsar Alexander I of Russia, with their leading generals Blücher and Platov during their visit to London in 1814.
 He showed portraits of Blücher, Platov, Wellington and Metternich at the Royal Academy in 1815.
 The instigation for what eventually became the complete series of portraits by Lawrence in the Waterloo Chamber at Windsor Castle can be traced back to the poet Lady Anne Barnard.
 According to Farington, she wrote in April 1814 to the prince regent, proposing that a composition of himself with the tsar and the king of Prussia should be painted, by Lawrence, 'to commemorate the great events.’
 As Michael Levy noted ‘with collective good sense, all those involved preferred to avoid group portraits, or high-flown subjects, and single portraits of individuals were settled on.’
-The commission confirmed Lawrence as Europe’s foremost portraitist.
+This commission further confirmed Lawrence as Europe’s foremost portraitist.

 This sitter in this portrait is Isabella Mary Elderton, the first wife of John Fairlie.
 Fairlie served as agent for the 5th Duke of Rutland on his estates in Cambridgeshire.
 A drawing recording this portrait by Henry Bone survives in the National Portrait Gallery, where it is dated 1825.
 As Fairlie married Isabella Elderton on August 1st 1826 at St Alphege Church, Greenwich, it seems likely that Lawrence’s portrait was made to celebrate their engagement, the sitter was 18 years of age.
 The medium represents perhaps Lawrence’s greatest innovation as a portraitist, the use of black, red and white chalk on prepared canvas.
 It was a technique which offered Lawrence the opportunity to demonstrate his precautious talents as a draughtsman on a large scale.
 As Cassandra Albinson has observed: ‘while his drawings on paper can seem distant from the bravura style of his oil paintings, Lawrence’s chalk-on-canvas portraits reveal the relationship between his two practices.’
 There is anecdotal evidence that Lawrence made these kind of under-drawings in preparation for all his major works.
 In 1838 the American artists Thomas Sully visited Richard Evans, who had studied with Lawrence and produced copies of his works.
 According to Evans, Lawrence ‘often made careful drawings in black chalk, heightened the lights with white chalk, would sometimes add a few touches of red, and even tint the eyes and hair the proper colour – and over this preparation make his dead colour!!!!.’
 But as Albinson points out, there is currently no corroborating technical evidence.